 To put it simply: screensavers and dark mode are your best friends if you want to make sure your OLED display lasts.
 Lowering brightness can also help, especially if you’re using the display for hours on end.
-And when it’s not in use, it’s best to turn the display off, at least if you’re stepping away from it and don’t plan on coming back in a while.
+And when it’s not in use, it’s best to turn the display off.

 We’d also like to note that burn-in and image retention are not the same thing.
 Sometimes, if the display is showing a static image for a certain period of time, it could lead to a “ghost” of the image still appearing even after the image itself is no longer being displayed.
 This is simple image retention that will go away on its own in time, and it is not permanent like burn-in.

-Finally, on the bright side, OLED TV manufacturers include various features that can help prevent unnecessary pixel wear-and-tear e.g. the display might detect which pixels are displaying a static image and then refresh them periodically or reduce their brightness automatically to a certain degree, thus helping prevent burn-in from developing.
+Finally, on the bright side, OLED TV manufacturers include various features that can help prevent unnecessary pixel wear-and-tear.
+For instance, the display might detect which pixels are displaying a static image and then refresh them periodically or reduce their brightness automatically to a certain degree, thus helping prevent burn-in from developing.

 And there you have it, a simple answer as to what OLED burn-in is and how to prevent it.

 Truth be told, you really don’t need to worry much about burn-in in phones that feature an OLED display, since you’ll likely take regular breaks from using it, allowing the pixels to cool off.
 Besides, it usually takes years for the first signs of burn-in to manifest, and you’ll probably get a new phone long before any significant burn-in becomes noticeable.